-The athletic training education program will operate on a "three strikes and you're out" policy for the enforcement of professional conduct for most violations.
+The athletic training program will operate on a "three strikes and you'reout" policy for the enforcement of professional conduct for most violations.

 - 1. First offense will result in a verbal warning. - 2.
 Second offense will result in a written warning. - 3.
 Third offense will result in expulsion from the program. - 4.
-Grievances should be taken up with preceptor or program director. - 5.
+Grievances should be taken up with the program director. - 5.
 Appeals will be made through the School of Kinesiology if necessary.